 The College will monitor the College's investment portfolio progress to net zero emissions and report on it to the Governing Body annually.

-The Investment Committee will review at least annually this policy and its implementation and report to the Governing Body.
+The Investment Committee will review once every two years this policy and its implementation and report to the Governing Body.